pkowalicki/ot2-contract-approval-demo-app/README.md

 ## Credentials

 The credentials can be configured from inside the running application.
-In the login dialog there is a wrench icon that displays the following 2 options.
+In the login dialog there is a wrench icon that allows to manually configure the credentials.
-- upload an ot2_config.json file.
-This option automatically configures the credentials based on the file uploaded.

-- manually configure the credentials.
-This option allows the user to manually enter the details.
 Bear in mind that once entered, the details cannot be recovered for security reasons.
+However, the details are saved to a file in backend/.env and can be seen there. the file can also be removed to reset the credentials.

 ## Installation steps